 If you’re really concerned about the entry apparently you can call Richard, a man who lives there, and hire him to guide you across.
 His telephone: 67 80 62, cellphone: 73 55 62.
 We honestly didn’t see this as necessary.
 Just plan your weather and time of day appropriately and you should be fine.

 To see a video with some good information about entering and exiting this pass, we recommend the video by Two Drifters Travel.

 For the first few days we took a mooring in the anchorage up near the village.
 (Anchorage #1 – See Above) Some other cruisers we knew were there and said they had checked them and they were all in good condition.
-Moorings are on a first come first serve basis and we never could find anyone to pay for them.
+Moorings are on a first come first serve basis and we never could find anyone to pay for them even though we tried on multiple trips ashore.
 This anchorage area is nice and close to the village but the water is not the gorgeous clear water you’ll find in the anchorage out by the reef.

 For the majority of our time we anchored at anchorage #2 (See Above).
 THIS is where the beautiful water is located.
 We anchored in 6-7 meters of sandy bottom with a few scattered bommies.
-There is a spot closer to the motu that a nice, shallow shelf for boats with a lesser draft than Dazzler.
+There is a spot closer to the motu that is nice too.
+It has a shallow shelf for boats with a lesser draft than Dazzler.
 We saw quite a few catarmans come and go from there.

 Hopefully you will have gotten all the provisions you need at one of the larger islands before making your way here.
 There are a few small magasins on the island but they are not very well stocked.
 You will find them along the main road if you head north from the dinghy dock.

 There is also a place to buy beer near the magasins.
 The beer, Hinano, was a bit more expensive than the other islands but if you want it you can get it.
 The sign on the store says they are open Monday-Saturday from 0700-1700.
 We found, like in most remote places, that those are just the “suggested hours”.
 HA HA.